 Yilila, winners of 2006 NT Indigenous Music Awards.
-Photograph courtesy of Yilila.
+Courtesy of Yilila.

-The Darwin Festival is a celebration of the city's uniqueness, celebrating our multicultural community, youthful energy, tropical climate and our great lifestyle.
+The Darwin Festival is an expression of the city's uniqueness, celebrating its multicultural community, youthful energy, tropical climate and great lifestyle.
 The cultural program provides a feast of local, national and international performances to excite, inspire and entertain.
-It includes opera, cabaret, dance, music, film, comedy, the visual arts and workshops - incorporating music and dance from Indigenous, Indonesian and Pacific Island communities.
+It includes opera, cabaret, dance, music, film, comedy, the visual arts and workshops – incorporating music and dance from Indigenous, Indonesian and Pacific Island communities.
 There is also a strong visual arts component, with traditional land owners guiding visitors through the many galleries exhibiting Indigenous art.

 Brisbane Festival (September)

-Brisbane Festival is Brisbane 's foremost international multi-arts festival, offering an outstanding program of theatre, dance, music, opera, multimedia, and free community events for the residents of Brisbane and its visitors.
+Brisbane Festival is Brisbane's foremost international multi-arts festival, offering an outstanding program of theatre, dance, music, opera, multimedia, and free community events for the residents of Brisbane and its visitors.
 Held every two years, it endeavours to include the entire community in its program of activities by having intellectual rigour, international artistic credibility and an extremely broad grass-roots support base.
-Consequently, Brisbane Festival is about a lot more than just putting on shows, it encourages engagement and participation from everyone in the greater community across our great city, country and the globe.
+Consequently, Brisbane Festival is about a lot more than just putting on shows.
+It encourages engagement and participation from everyone in the greater community across the wonderful city of Brisbane, the country and the globe.